dmitrybaltin/FunctionalBT/README.md

 - Attempting to reduce boilerplate code in behavior trees (although this is unlikely, it’s not ruled out).

 Additionally, I’m considering the creation of a more advanced behavior tree based on the same functional principles, such as an asynchronous tree (using async functions) or an event-driven tree.
 However, it’s still unclear whether these more complex BT models would justify the time and effort required to implement them.

----

-## Conclusion

-The Functional Behavior Tree library provides a streamlined, efficient, and modern solution to behavior tree implementation.
-By leveraging functional programming principles, memory optimizations, and modern C# features, it delivers:

-- Simple and effective debugging.
-- Zero runtime memory allocation.
-- Clean and readable syntax.

-While some compromises were necessary for compatibility, the overall design remains robust and aligns closely with the original vision.